ConsenSysMesh/rimble-ui/example/src/stories/Radio/README.md

-# Radio
+# Radio documentation
-The `Radio` component maps to a radio input and a label.
+Use the `Radio` component when users can only select **only** one option from a list and you want all the options to be visible. `Radio` maps to a radio input and a label.

 **Import component**